 1.Healthy Nitrates, Healthy Heart

 For heart health, there is nothing more important than nitric oxide.
 It’s so important that its discovery led to the Nobel prize in 1998.
-Large studies have shown that eating natural nitrates from spinach and beets is linked with a significantly lower risk of atherosclerosis.
+Large studies have shown that eating natural nitrates from spinach and beets is linked with a significantly lower risk of heart disease.
 Typical natural nitrate supplements can:

 - Increase your exercise capacity by lowering the amount of effort you have to put into your cardiac rehab workout.